FreshRSS/FreshRSS/README.md

 sudo git pull
 sudo chown -R :www-data . && sudo chmod -R g+r . && sudo chmod -R g+w ./data/
 ```
+See more commands and git commands in the [Command-Line Interface documentation](./cli/README.md).

 ## Access control
 It is needed for the multi-user mode to limit access to FreshRSS.
 You can: